commercelayer/contentful-app/README.md

 This project was bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app) and uses [Reactjs](https://reactjs.org/), [Typescript](https://www.typescriptlang.org/), [App SDK](https://www.contentful.com/developers/docs/extensibility/app-framework/sdk/), and [Forma36](https://github.com/contentful/forma-36) design system.
 In the project directory, you can perform the following actions using these commands:

 1. Create or update your app definition in Contentful, and run the app in development mode in the browser.
-The page will reload if you make edits and you will also see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console.

 ```bash
 npm start